PennockTech/openpgpkey-control/README.md

 To use these for yourself, you should edit both:
  * Dockerfile: put a better maintainer label in, at least
- * Caddyfile: edit domains, and when ready comment out the staging ACME provider from Let's Encrypt to switch to the production service (ie: start requesting Real certificates)
+ * Caddyfile: edit domains, and when ready switch to the staging ACME provider, and then to a production service
+   (ie: start requesting Real certificates)

 #### Example